ShivashishY/shiva/content/posts/what-is-bitcoin-mining-and-how-to-do-it.md

 If seen, this Bitcoin Mining does both things, as it adds the new transaction to the blockchain and also releases the newly created Bitcoin.
 Bitcoin Mining mainly comprises compiling recent transactions and preparing blocks and solving computationally hard puzzles.

 Here is, the first participant who solves that puzzle places the next block in the blockchain, and he can claim his prize.
 As a reward, he gets Bitcoin, which is nothing but Transaction Fees.
 Today we will know what exactly this Bitcoin Mining is and how it works.
-Then what&#39;s the delay, let&#39;s start.
+Then what's the delay, let's start.

 **WHAT IS BITCOIN MINING**
 ======================